Meixner matrix ensembles: Meixner ensembles on matrices

 We recall the following facts about univariate Laplace transforms, which belong to the folklore: \begin{theoremA} Suppose $L(t)$ is a Laplace transform of a real random variable $X$.
 If $L(t)$ is defined on an open interval $\Theta$, then $L$ has analytic extension to $\Theta+ i\RR$.
 If $z_0\in \Theta+ i\RR$ is a zero of $L$ of order $m\in\NN$, then $L^\alpha$ cannot be a Laplace transform of a probability measure unless $m \alpha\in\NN$. \end{theoremA}

 \begin{proof}[Proof of Theorem \ref{T.U}] Without loss of generality, we may assume that $\mX$ is non-degenerate, and therefore that it is standardized with mean $\mO$ and variance $\mI_n$.
 Therefore, \eqref{Meixner-Anshelevich} holds with some constants $a,b$, as explained in the introduction, replacing $\mX$ by $-\mX$ if needed, without loss of generality we may assume $b\geq 0$.
-Therefore the Laplace transform of $\mX$ must be given by one of the six formulas from Proposition \ref{P6.1}(i-iii), Proposition \ref{Prop Poisson} or Proposition \ref{P.G}.
-It remains therefore to show that these functions are the Laplace transforms of probability measures only when the parameters satisfy the conditions listed in the corresponding definitions of our Meixner ensembles.
-The solutions, and our definitions, depend on the constraints satisfied by parameters $a,b$, so we need to consider each case separately.
+So the Laplace transform of $\mX$ must be given by one of the five formulas from Proposition \ref{P6.1}(i-iii), Proposition \ref{Prop Poisson} or Proposition \ref{P.G}.
+Then Corollary \ref{Bin-Laplace}, and Definitions \ref{Def-Gamma} and \ref{P3.11} indicate the ranges of parameters where the five formulas are indeed Laplace transforms of probability measures on $\HH_{n,\beta}$.
+To end the proof we have to show that these functions cannot be the Laplace transforms of probability measures when the parameters fail to satisfy the conditions listed in Corollary \ref{Bin-Laplace}, and Definitions \ref{Def-Gamma} and \ref{P3.11}.
+Since the solutions of the PDEs and our definitions of Meixner ensembles depend on the constraints satisfied by parameters $a,b$, we will consider each case separately.

 In the proof, we repeatedly compute $L(\theta)$ on diagonal matrices